Newsman/Magento-Newsman/README.md

   ![Synchronization Schedule](https://raw.githubusercontent.com/Newsman/Magento-Newsman/master/assets/synchronization_schedule.png)

 5. For the automatic synchronization to work, you need to have Magento's built-in cron job functionality enabled.

+## SMTP

+Warning: You need to disable extra SMTP modules.

 6. You have the option to send all Magento's transactional emails via Newsman's SMTP server.
 The server requires authentication, so here's how to set it up:
    ![Mail Sending Settings](https://raw.githubusercontent.com/Newsman/Magento-Newsman/master/assets/mail_sending_settings.png)